-As Chief Commercial Officer at uPlanner, a leading EdTech company in Latin America, Nicolás has spent a decade solving operational challenges in higher education—from optimizing underused campuses to making data work harder for student success.
+As former Chief Commercial Officer at uPlanner, and today appointed as the new Director for Client Partnerships on South America at QS, Nicolás has spent a decade solving operational challenges in higher education—from optimizing underused campuses to making data work harder for student success.
 With experience spanning dozens of countries and institutional models, he’s seen firsthand that the biggest global problems in education often have deeply local roots.

 In ETM’s first in-person conversation, hosted by Laureano Díaz, Chief Strategy Officer at 27zero, Nicolás reflects on the myths of digital transformation, the danger of applying AI without context, and why quality in education is still about doing things with care—even when budgets are tight.

-Read the full conversation to discover how uPlanner’s journey from Santiago to the UAE reveals a deeper story about relationships, relevance, and reimagining what efficiency really means in higher ed.
+Read the full conversation to discover how Nicolas journey from Santiago to the UAE reveals a deeper story about relationships, relevance, and reimagining what efficiency really means in higher ed.

 I love that you invited me.
 It’s an honor to be the first in-person guest.